visualbruno/ComfyUI-Direct3D-S2/README.md

 I created these nodes to refine models generated with Hunyuan 3D v2.0 and v2.1

 Use only a "SDF Resolution" of 1024.
-512 never generates good results, but it requires about 15Gb of VRAM
+512 never generates good results

+Optimizations have been done by Easymode-ai.
+Now it requires about 11Gb of VRAM.

 # Known Bug

-Don't try to **remove interior** if you have less than 24Gb of VRAM.
-It crashes with OOM error.
-I'm still investigating the problem
+Removing interior can crash sometimes with OOM error.
+Try to run again.

 # Install requirements